khanmaster/ansiblewithvagrant/README.md

 - copy the key to server with below command
 - ssh-copy-id root@host
 - ssh-copy-id uses the SSH protocol to connect to the target host and upload the SSH user key.
 The command edits the authorised keys file on the server.
 It creates the .ssh directory if it doesn't exist.
-It creates the authorized keys file if it doesn't exist.
+It creates the authorised keys file if it doesn't exist.
 Effectively, ssh key copied to server.

 - SSH into our VMs
 - ssh vagrant@ip – ssh vagrant@192.168.33.10 or ssh vagrant@192.168.33.11